stuttgart-things/docs/cilium.md

   loadBalancerIPs: true
 ```

-This is a basic example and we announce the pool only to network interfaces, that match the regex term "^eth[0-9]+":
+Recommend: This is a basic example and we announce the pool only to network interfaces, that match the regex term "^eth[0-9]+" and only announce services with the requestet label "l2=active":
 ```
 # cilium-l2policy.yaml
 ---